neos/neos-ui/README.md

 ## Installation and usage

-1. You need to have latest Neos CMS 3.0 up & running.
+1. You need to have the latest release of Neos CMS (3.x) up & running.

 2. Run the following command:
    ```